 Dress for the season

 Layers are so smart!
-We can always remove them during out session for different “looks.”
+We can always remove them during our session for different “looks.”
 However, dressing seasonally appropriate looks awesome and keeps you comfortable, which can definitely shine through in photos.
 It’s difficult to look comfortable when you’re cold!
 It’s much easier to do when it’s only for a few moments at a time, and you’ve got layers to put back on afterward.

 Accent curves with snug fits, etc.

 Chantal here, and I’m a plus-size woman!
-For other folks out there who are of a similar body-type and would like to feel flattered by their wardrobe, I’d like to offer the following tips I’ve found to be true!
+For other folks out there who are of a similar body type and would like to feel flattered by their wardrobe, I’d like to offer the following tips I’ve found to be true!
 That’s my maternity photo above, and it was a self-conscious time for me.
 I’ll be honest–I get nervous about getting my own photo taken, so please rest assured that I’m going to take excellent care of you if you feel the same way. =) Snug-fitting pants and jackets are generally more flattering to your body if you are looking to minimize a bit.
 Loose items can often add bulk unless paired with something snug, but mixing items of different lengths together can work well (extra long, snug tee with skinny jeans, paired with a fitted jacket, for example.)
 I have found that simple tank dresses and maxi dresses/skirts really flatter me, and because my waist is a little smaller, I always grab an opportunity to highlight that part of my figure with a belt, or a dress that gathers there!
 Don’t be afraid to flaunt your favorite attributes.
 Also, please know that I’d love for you to communicate any fears or concerns you have with me–we’re working to create perfect memories for you, and I want you to feel your very best!